Which day suits you?

 Awareness and avoidance matter most — the goal is to spot trouble early, create distance, and stay in control.
 Most situations never need to become physical.

-No rules, no ring, no belts — unlike martial arts or combat sports, Krav Maga has no competition format.
-Techniques are practical and don't depend on size, strength, or prior experience.
+No rules, no ring, no belts — unlike traditional martial arts or combat sports, Krav Maga is designed specifically for practical civilian self-defence rather than competition.
+Techniques don't depend on size, strength, or prior experience.

 At Krav Maga Auckland, training follows the KMG (Krav Maga Global) curriculum — the same internationally recognised standard used by certified instructors in over 60 countries.